Tuesday, December 30, 2025

 My true homeland -

-And home is where Thou art, my God.
+And home is where Thou art, my Lord, my God.

 Now back to the poetry.]